 • Does my daughter have to attend a Blazer Day (formerly Shadow Day) at Notre Dame Prep?

 Yes, the Blazer Day is a required part of NDP’s admissions process.
-Blazer Days are held in the fall, and during this visit, your daughter will spend a day "walking in our saddles" to experience life as an NDP student in either the Middle or Upper Level.
+Blazer Days are held in the fall, and during this visit, your daughter will spend a day experiencing life as an NDP student in either the Middle or Upper Level.

 • What does my daughter need to bring on her Blazer Day?